thegworld/gtx-browser/docs/sublime_ide.md

 general documentation is available in the [Sublime Text 3 Docs](http://www.sublimetext.com/docs/3/).

-Sublime can be used on Linux, Windows and Mac as an IDE for developing Chromium.
+Sublime can be used on Linux, Windows and Mac as an IDE for developing GTx Browser.
 Here's what works:

 *   Editing code works well (especially if you're used to it and get used to the